Digitalswede/ADS_2021/README.md

 A big thank you to the rest of Team Dialogue, and thanks to to Jeroen, Tony, Ruud and Hani for all your advice in the past six months.

 <h2> 1.
 Reflection and evaluation </h2>
  In this chapter I explain the project from a evaluating perspective, and give context to these perspectives through the STARR method.
-The chapter is divided up in three parts, self reflection, reflection on learning goals, and group reflection.
+The chapter is divided up in three parts, self reflection, reflection on learning goals, and group reflection.<br>

 <details>
 <summary> 1.1 Reflection on own contribution to the project </summary>